Thai Constellation Monstera

 - Keeping your plants healthy.
 A healthy plant will be able to handle an infestation better than those that aren’t as happy.

 Following this will assist in keeping pests away as well as catch them early on before any severe infestations are able to start.
 Keeping plants healthy and in the correct living environments can help to deter any pests from invading your plants.

 For a wider range of information on combating indoor plant diseases and pests click here to see our pests and diseases page.

-That Constellation are considered to be toxic to humans if ingested.
+Thai Constellation are considered to be toxic to humans and pets if ingested.
 Consumption of the plant (especially in large quantities) can cause symptoms including; burning of the lips, throat and mouth, difficulty breathing or swallowing, nausea and vomiting/ diarrhoea.
 If these symptoms occur make sure to seek the appropriate medical attention.

 Thai Constellation Monstera are also toxic to pets, especially cats and dogs.
 Due to their smaller size, less of the plant is needed to be consumed to cause an adverse effect.
 ‘Signs that your pet may have chewed on or ingested part of your Fruit Salad Plant include intense burning or irritation of the mouth, tongue or lips, excessive drooling, vomiting and also difficulty swallowing.’
 (Pet Circle)

 The sap of Monstera Deliciosa Thai Constellation is also known to cause minor skin irritation.
 We recommend wearing gloves when handling fresh cuttings.